John-Otago/PhD-Plus/README.md

 (b) If you want an academic job, and/or your PhD is in a field of purely intellectual knowledge without an applied industry to work in, you should utilise the maximum funded time of your PhD to build up your publication and network.

 Still set your own deadline a bit earlier.
 If you can meet it, don't submit your PhD and give up on your funding earlier; use the 'extra time' to get more publications, then submit your PhD 'on time' when the funding ends.
+I learnt this the hard way by submitting my PhD earlier and giving up on one-year's funding, which turned out to be a strategic mistake.

 Again, if anything went wrong and you couldn't finish it earlier, you can still finish it 'on time'.
 Be strategic.

+#### This strategy serves a purpose.
+Think about the following two scenarios, and which one you’d like to end up in:

+- Always one step ahead (busy but relaxed)
+- Always one step behind (busy *and* stressed)

+You’d be happier during your PhD if you can keep a sense of relaxed control by being one step ahead (or more).
+You will be stressed if you are often behind or find yourself in a rush to *just* meet the deadline.

+Some books I recommend below (sections 3-7) can help you better understand and carry out this strategy to achieve this goal.

 ### 2.3 Principles
 - **Communication**
 - **Strategy**